-The County of Delaware Office of Services for the Aging (COSA) is increasing its focus to improve the health and well-being of the county's older adult residents.
-Their newly introduced Senior Health and Wellness Initiative offers evidence-based programs to empower older residents to use prevention strategies and evidence-based practices to improve their health and quality of life.
+The County of Delaware Services for the Aging (COSA) is increasing its focus to improve the health and well-being of the county's older adult residents.
+Their Senior Health and Wellness Initiative offers evidence-based programs to empower older residents to use prevention strategies and evidence-based practices to improve their health and quality of life.

 An evidence-based practice is something that has been rigorously evaluated through experimental evaluations such as randomized controlled trials, and has shown to make a positive, statistically significant difference in important outcomes.
 This means COSA's Health and Wellness Initiative programs are proven to make a difference in the lives of older adults.

 For information regarding programs, or to be placed on an email distribution list or mailing list of upcoming program offerings, contact Ellen Williams, COSA Health and Wellness Program Manager, at firstname.lastname@example.org or by calling 610-499-1937.

 - A Matter of Balance- Developed at Boston University, A Matter of Balance is a program 2 hours once a week for 8 weeks and is designed to reduce the fear of falling and increase activity levels among older adults.
 Participants gain confidence by learning to: 1) view falls as controllable; 2) set goals for increasing activity; 3) make changes to reduce fall risk at home; and 4) exercise to increase strength and balance.
 More information can be found at https://mainehealth.org/healthy-communities/healthy-aging/matter-of-balance.